soltrinox/rift/rift-engine/rift/agents/README.md

 # Rift Agents API

-This directory contains the implementation of various agents that can be interacted with through a CLI and which produce code diffs that can be sent to the Rift Code Engine.
+This directory contains implementations of various agents that can be interacted with through a CLI and which produce code diffs that can be sent to the Rift Code Engine.

 ## Files Overview